 keep-n-most-recent: 3

-A secret called PAT
+A personal access token stored in a secret called PAT

 /\ |‾‾| /‾‾/ /‾‾/